CTSIatUCSF/plumage/README.md

 Carefully optimized for search engine users:

 * every synonym for every concept has its own page
-* page titles tunes to meet needs of searchers
+* page titles and content are tuned to meet needs of searchers
 * pages include semantic data in microformats

 Easy to deploy: